 Investigative Journalism, MA

-This program is designed for career switchers who have experience in fields such as law, health, business, government and the arts, and for early career and midcareer journalists who want to develop specialization in investigative techniques.
+This program is designed for career switchers who have experience in fields such as law, health, business, government and the arts, and for early-career and mid-career journalists who want to develop specialization in investigative techniques.

-This program allows students to obtain both a bachelor's and master's degree in as little as five years.
-It is offered as an accelerated bachelor's plus master's degree with:
+This program is offered as an accelerated bachelor's plus master's degree with:

-Acceptance to the graduate program requires a separate application.
-Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
+Students typically receive approval to pursue the accelerated master's during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.

-36 credit hours including the required capstone course (MCO 570)
+33 credit hours including the required capstone course (MCO 570)

 MCO 503 Media Law (3)